Zachary-Harrison/ActivationFunctions-ADLResearch/README.md

 | matplotlib   | 3.7.1   | py39haa95532_0          |         |
 | pandas       | 1.5.3   | py39hf11a4ad_0          |         |
 | cuda         | 11.7.1  | nvidia                  |         |

-If you have problems running my code, try upgrading/downgrading your packages to align with what you see above